tomwalder/php-gds/README.md

 ### Alternative Array Syntax ###

-There is an alternative to directly constructing a new `GDS\Model` and setting it's member data, which is to use the `GDS\Store::createFromArray` factory method as follows.
+There is an alternative to directly constructing a new `GDS\Entity` and setting it's member data, which is to use the `GDS\Store::createFromArray` factory method as follows.

 ```php
 $obj_book = $obj_book_store->createFromArray([